na-na-hi/renget/archive/imtookening.md

 # Hitogami Cards

 (Avatars might be cropped for safe posting, so I've provided links to their original art.
 You might need an account for certain links like pixiv or sankaku.)
 Some general thoughts on each bot below.
+Contact me here, I rarely check and I (probably) don't do requests: tookenboogeyman@protonmail.com

 **Kikutsugami** ~1.2k tokens.
 Lonely lolibaba kitsune, totally unfamiliar with modern times.
 And her own.
 She's just hopeless.